 Law at Aberdeen gives you a unique experience of breadth, depth, choice and quality, with a broad range of subjects giving you accreditation with the Law Society of Scotland and Society of Advocates.
 You will also have options to combine your core legal studies with a modern European language, legal system, or other options to add further career benefits.
-Aberdeen Law School is ranked 12th in the UK of more than 90 law schools and in the top five for graduate prospects.
+Aberdeen Law School is ranked 5th in the UK of more than 90 law schools.
 Law at Aberdeen looks at the historical, social, political and economic forces that influence our legal systems and govern our societies.
 You will learn to think like a lawyer rather than just 'learn' law.
 A major factor in our quality is the calibre and enthusiasm of our staff, testing your mental agility with complex, realistic legal scenarios as you get to grips with criminal, public and private law, legal systems, contracts, human rights and explore family law, the law of property and legal aspects of the EU.
 You will have opportunities to hone your developing legal skills in student-led initiatives such as mock legal debating, our highly active Law Society, the students’ journal in which your work may be published and our community law clinic.
 You will graduate with great employment opportunities, both in legal professions and also in careers for which the intellectual qualities you have developed will make you highly sought-after by employers, including business, politics, media, finance and banking, government service and the police force.
 You will enjoy our special, warm welcome at the University of Aberdeen, benefit from excellent teaching, research with international impact and a truly global experience as part of our friendly and vibrant international community.
 You will love our beautiful campus, great facilities for learning, sports and leisure and the many opportunities to develop personally as well as professionally, including broader horizons and career advantages from study abroad.
 Students wishing to transfer from another university, into the LLB degree at Aberdeen must submit an application to UCAS by the closing date of 15 January.
 The University of Aberdeen will only consider transfer into year 1 or year 2 of the LLB.
-Graduates wishing to apply for an LLB, apply for the 2-year LLB Accelerated degree – Law Accelerated (M115) or Law with English Law Accelerated (M116).
+Graduates wishing to apply for an LLB should apply for the 2-year LLB Accelerated degree – Law Accelerated (M115) or Law with English Law Accelerated (M116).

 Students are assessed by any combination of three assessment methods: Coursework such as essays and reports completed throughout the course; Practical assessments of the skills and competencies they learn on the course; Written examinations at the end of each course.
 The exact mix of these methods differs between subject areas, years of study and individual courses.
 Honours projects are typically assessed on the basis of a written dissertation.